EMDR Therapy: How This Interesting Form of Therapy Helps Treat Addiction, Trauma, & More

 Making art as part of art therapy allows people to explore their feelings and advance healing.
 It can be beneficial in treating addiction because it enables people to communicate nonverbally and may help in processing painful emotions connected to their addiction.

-EMDR Therapy is One of Many Evidence-Based Practices at The Forge Recovery Center
+EMDR Therapy Is One of Many Evidence-Based Practices at The Forge Recovery Center

 Guided by a trauma-informed philosophy, The Forge Recovery Center offers a welcoming and supportive environment, with private therapy rooms or spaces where individuals can feel comfortable and safe during sessions.
 We offer customized treatment plans tailored to individual needs and goals.